data1015/cleaning_data_project/CodeBook.md

 * Knowledge of this data and its interpretation is limited to the data in these files.

 ## Source: - from README.txt file for dataset
-Human Activity Recognition Using Smartphones Dataset Version 1.0
+Human Activity Recognition Using Smartphones Dataset; version 1.0
 ==================================================================
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory